The Wine Merchant

 I arrive at Basel euroairport on the 14th of September at 14.10 h.
 Friday afternoon.
 The weather is surprisingly good or may be only because I expect there’s always snow in Switzerland.
 I am happy to find my travel bag with an entire Malondro white bottle, which was not the case with the wine that travelled with DHL a week ago.
 The Exit of the airport has three choices: Switzerland, France or Austria.
 I’d rather visit Austria but I take the exit Switzerland.

 I bet people here think clean garden-houses and little villas are nice to live but they seem some kind of boring to me.
-It takes two buses to drop me at
+It takes two buses to drop me at Spalentor.
+After check in, e-mail check and paying cheque there is no time left to visit the beautiful, so they say, old town near the river.

 I arrive at Musik & Wein where I meet Martin Sutter and Yves Willimann, wine importers that just moved to their new address in the Eulerstrasse 73.
 A beautiful show room smartly connected by an elevator to the stock room where a select range of wines from all over the world are waiting to go off to delicacy restaurants in Basel.